Thank you for visiting my website. Here you’ll find my collections of embroidered, timeless garments and accessories, designed for the free-spirited.

 As far back as I can remember I’ve been a collector.
 It probably began with gathering chestnuts in the woods and shells on the beach like many kids.
-In Paris, where I worked in the museum world, I discovered the hunting grounds of the French brocantes and the beautiful embroideries sold there.
+In Paris, where I lived for many years, I discovered the hunting grounds of the French brocantes and the antique embroideries waiting to be unearthed there.
 The narratives locked within their threads enchanted me: a sampler that gives insight into a child’s life, monogrammed trousseau linens that reflect a young woman’s dreams and the unfinished part of an Uzbek suzani that symbolizes never-ending joy.

 The natural world – plants, insects, sometimes animals too.
 Antique embroideries and designs – particularly those of eighteenth century Europe and America.
 Beadwork from across the world – especially work from Africa and India.
 Art of the 20th century too – many years’ working as a curator in modern art museums got under my skin!

 I design clothing and homewares including cushions, lavender pomanders and table linens.
 Most pieces start as sketches – scratched on the back of an envelope, on a whim, maybe in the middle of the night… I then work them up quickly into detailed ink drawings and sample the design in thread and beads.
 Running stitch, French knots, blanket stitch or bullion … these are my favourites.
 Nothing complicated.
 I love choosing the different colourways – there is something incredibly energizing about playing with colour.
 I work with a team of craftspeople in India where the technical prowess is still spectacular.
 They transform my dreams into reality.